 - CatchPoint monitoring (availability)

 - CDN.
-It is not available yet, but it is in the roadmap.
+It is not available yet, but it is on the roadmap.

 - Logging

 - Metrics.
-It is not available yet, but it is in the roadmap.
+It is not available yet, but it is on the roadmap.

 - Commerce